 Potential for APLENZIN to Affect Other Drugs

 Animal data indicated that bupropion may be an inducer of drug-metabolizing enzymes in humans.
-In a study of healthy subjects, following a 14-day administration of bupropion 300 mg per day to 8 healthy male volunteers, there was no evidence of induction of its own metabolism.
+In a study of 8 healthy male volunteers, following a 14-day administration of bupropion 100 mg three times per day, there was no evidence of induction of its own metabolism.
 Nevertheless, there may be the potential for clinically important alterations of blood levels of coadministered drugs.

 Drugs Metabolized by CYP2D6

 In vitro, bupropion and hydroxybupropion are CYP2D6 inhibitors.
-In a clinical study of 15 male subjects (ages 19 to 35 years) who were extensive metabolizers of CYP2D6, bupropion 300 mg per day followed by a single dose of 50 mg desipramine increased the Cmax, AUC, and T½ of desipramine by an average of approximately 2-, 5-, and 2-fold, respectively.
+In a clinical study of 15 male subjects (ages 19 to 35 years) who were extensive metabolizers of CYP2D6, bupropion given as 150 mg twice daily followed by a single dose of 50 mg desipramine increased the Cmax, AUC, and T½ of desipramine by an average of approximately 2-, 5-, and 2-fold, respectively.
 The effect was present for at least 7 days after the last dose of bupropion.
 Concomitant use of bupropion with other drugs metabolized by CYP2D6 has not been formally studied.

 Lamotrigine: Multiple oral doses of bupropion had no statistically significant effects on the single-dose pharmacokinetics of lamotrigine in 12 healthy volunteers.